kingmt/hash_engine/README.txt

 = hash_engine

-HashEngine is designed to operate on inputs given a hash of instructions to genetate an output hash
+HashEngine is designed to operate on inputs given a hash of instructions to genetate an output hash HashEngine is compatible with Ruby versions 1.8.7, 1.9, and 2.0, mostly because I have a legacy project still on 1.8.7.

 The primary manipulations HashEngin is capable of are:
 * Transform => given a hash and instructions generate an output hash